Sahiladevi/health_track/README.md

 ---
 ## Data Selection

 This project uses a curated subset of variables from the NHANES 2021–2023 datasets.
-Only relevant columns were selected from each dataset to support our analysis of BMI, lifestyle, and chronic disease risk factors.
+Only the relevant columns were selected from each dataset to support the analysis of BMI, lifestyle factors, and chronic disease risk.

 For example:
 - From `DEMO_L.XPT`, only demographic, education, income, and weight variables were extracted.